Johnny Banham

-Johnny Banham (born 1943–1992) was a male former boxer who competed for England.
+Johnny Banham (27 November 1943 – 3 December 1992) was a male boxer who competed for England.

-Boxing career
+Biography

 Banham was the ABA London champion in 1972 after winning the 1972 light-heavyweight championships.

-He represented England in the -81 kg light-heavyweight division, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+He represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the -81 kg light-heavyweight division.

 He was a member of the Metropolitan Police Boxing Club and the Fitzroy Lodge ABC.